 Component 1 Component 2

 Paper 1 1 hour 45 min Coursework Centre-based assessment

-Section A: Candidates answer short on the three units they h affecting performance, H training, Reasons and op participation in physical a Section B: Candidates answer three one from each of the three ave studied: Factors ealth, safety and portunities for ctivity . structured questions, activities from a categories liste Candidates mu and improve pr pose to undertake four practical at least two of the seven ed (50% of total marks). ast show the ability to analyse factical performance in one of en practical activities (10% of
+Section A: Candidates answer short on the three units they ha affecting performance, He training, Reasons and opp participation in physical ac Section B: Candidates answer three one from each of the three ave studied: Factors ealth, safety and portunities for ctivity. structured questions, activities from a categories liste Candidates mu and improve pr pose to undertake four practical at least two of the seven ed (50% of total marks). ast show the ability to analyse ractical performance in one of en practical activities (10% of

 studied.
-60% of total m arko

-40% of total marks 60% of total m IAIKS
+40% of total marks 60% of total m arks

-The grades available are A\-G. All components are available in the June and November sessions.
+The grades available are A-G. All components are available in the June and November sessions.